-10 lemons, divided

-1/2 cup pickling or canning salt, divided

-4 bay leaves
+10 lemons, divided 1⁄2 cup pickling or canning salt, divided 4 bay leaves

-4 cinnamon sticks (each about 4 inches)

-1 teaspoon whole black peppercorns (optional)
+4 cinnamon sticks (each about 4 inches) 1 teaspoon whole black peppercorns (optional)

 - 1. Prepare jar and lid.
 For this recipe, the jar needs to be sterilized prior to packing.
 Boil jar in water for 10 minutes and keep hot until ready to use. - 2.
-Wash 5 of the lemons in warm water, scrubbing well to remove any dirt and wax, and dry well using paper towels.
-Cut a thin (1/8 inch) slice off the stem end.
-From stem end, cut each lemon into quarters, without cutting through the bottom end and leaving it intact.
-Juice the remaining 5 lemons to measure 1-1/2 cups juice. - 3.
+Wash 5 of the lemons in warm water, scrubbing well to remove any dirt and wax, and dry well using paper towels. - a.
+Option 1: Cut a thin (1/8-inch) slice off the stem end.
+From stem end, cut each lemon into quarters, without cutting through the bottom end and leaving it intact. - b.
+Option 2: Quarter lemons.
+(In step 4, just layer the 4 quarters in the jar.) - 3.
+Juice the remaining 5 lemons to measure $1\frac{1}{2}$ cups juice. - 4.
 Sprinkle 1 tablespoon pickling salt over the bottom of sterilized jar.
 Working over a bowl, pack 1 heaping tablespoon salt into each lemon before placing in the jar, stem end up.
 When 3 lemons have been salted and packed, slip bay leaves and cinnamon sticks against sides of the jar and add peppercorns, if using.
 Repeat with remaining lemons and salt.
-Cover with the remaining salt. - 4.
-Fill jar with lemon juice to within 1/2 inch of top of jar.
+Cover with the remaining salt. - 5.
+Fill jar with lemon juice to within 1⁄2-inch of top of jar.
 Center lid on jar.
-Screw band down until resistance is met, then increase to fingertip-tight. - 5.
+Screw band down until resistance is met, then increase to fingertip-tight. - 6.
 Place jar in a dark, cool cupboard for 2 weeks, shaking every day to distribute the salt.
 After 2 weeks, the lemons are ready to use.
 Remove pulp and membrane, using only the peel.
 Rinse under water to remove excess salt and dry with a paper towel.
-Store preserved lemons in the refrigerator.

-6. Store preserved lemons in a container with an airtight lid.
+Store preserved lemons in the refrigerator. - 7.
+Store preserved lemons in a container with an airtight lid.
 Cover and refrigerate for up to 6 months.
 Source: Ball Complete Book of Home Preserving, 2012